 Are you going to be doing some serious holiday eating?
-The best tips to enjoy holiday meals without gaining weight are not rocket science, my friends.
+These 10 holiday tips to enjoy special meals without gaining weight are not rocket science, my friends.
 No revelations, here.

 There is a bit of a secret, though, to finding success during this time of year when binge eating is…well, almost acceptable.
 I’ll tell you what it is.

 You need to commit to following ALL of these simple actions, EACH TIME you are going to a holiday function.
 It doesn’t matter if it’s cocktails after work, a family gathering or Christmas dinner.
 If you are serious about getting through this feeding frenzy we call the holidays without finding your clothes fitting tighter, it will require some effort on your part.

 Even if the result is just a pound or two and you think, “Whew!
 That’s not so bad, I’ll lose that weight quickly”, guest what?
 Most of us don’t follow through, and those small weight gain increments follow us year after year, until we’ve gained a more substantial amount of weight.
 Sigh.